Henry Scott Wallace writes in The New York Times:

 Much of that logic probably went back to WWI Entente propaganda, to Lenin and even to Marx, but the Soviets (and, I imagine, their Polish colleagues) had a new reason to endorse this narrative starting from the 1940s.
 It justified the dismantling and dismembering of Prussia after WWII, with Poland and the USSR as the immediate beneficiaries.
 One might want to check out György Lukács’ 1943 article (in Russian), Prussianism and Fascism.
 Lukács claimed that the Prussian state had always been hostile to Germany’s national interest, an impediment to Germany’s development and a bridle on its culture.

-More interesting, at least to me, is the timing of the article.
-Two months after his article on fascism ran in the NYT, Wallace set out to visit the harshest, deadliest camps of the Gulag archipelago.
+More interesting, at least to me, is the timing of Wallace’s 1944 article.
+Two months after his piece on fascism had run in the NYT, Wallace set out to visit the harshest, deadliest camps of the Gulag archipelago.
 The conclusions he drew from that visit are, perhaps, the best indicator of his political judgment in that period.
 More about it in Part 2.